hunter-trey-dixon/hunter-trey-dixon/README.md

 # About me

 Welcome to my GitHub profile.
-I graduated with a B.S. in chemical engineering from the University of Louisiana at Lafayette in 2017 and a B.S. in computer science from Louisiana State University of Alexandria in 2025.
-I plan on pursuing a M.S. in computer science at Louisiana State University in 2026.
+I am an engineer at heart with a unique dual background: a recent B.S. in Computer Science (Summa Cum Laude) and a previous degree in Chemical Engineering (Magna Cum Laude).
+I am currently dedicating my time to independently learning C++, Linux, and Machine Learning to support my interest in Computational Perception and Embedded Systems.